prachiagrl83/WBS/Advanced SQL/README.md

-Referinf IMDB Movies Database Dump
+Refering IMDB Movies Database Dump

 This database contains many movie titles with their release year and their “rank” on imdb.
 An extra table contains information about movie genres (why do you think another table is needed to store this information?).